KjmT6459/accrescent_ISC-License/README.md

 The name "Accrescent" and the Accrescent logo are common law trademarks owned by the Accrescent project.
-All other parties are forbidden from using Accrescent's name and branding, as are derivatives of Accrescent.
+All other parties are forbidden from using Accrescent's name and branding, (this is against the rules of the license>>>) as are derivatives of Accrescent.
 Derivatives include, but are not limited to forks and unofficial builds.

 [contributing guidelines]: CONTRIBUTING.md